Assassination of Sheikh Mujibur Rahman: Poetry

 The writer did not stop here only with the drops of tears.
 He dreamed of the revenge for this.
-Here "The Song of Electra" (Electrar Gaan) in the poetry "The Sky of Ikarus" (Ikraser Akash) (1982) reveals the motif of vengeance with the allusion of the mythical story of Electra who had intension to avenge for the killing of her father "Agamemnon".
+Here "The Song of Electra" (Electrar Gaan) in the poetry "The Sky of Ikarus" (Ikraser Akash) (1982) reveals the motif of vengeance with the allusion of the mythical story of Electra who had intention to avenge for the killing of her father "Agamemnon".
 She reveals "My heat burns as a Red Hibiscus with the fire of Vengeance" (64).